 In Experiment 2, we found no difference in accuracy as a function of ordinal position in the structured condition (F3=0.79, p=0.46).
 We also found no difference in accuracy as a function of pseudoword in the structured condition (F3=0.93, p=0.43).
-Lastly, we checked for an effect of syllable identity in both sessions.
-We found no interaction between session and target identity, but main effects of both on detection accuracy (target: F11=3.35, p=0.0001;session: F1=9,27, p=0.002).
+Lastly, we checked for an effect of syllable identity in both conditions.
+We found no interaction between condition and target identity, but main effects of both on detection accuracy (target: F11=3.35, p=0.0001;condition: F1=9,27, p=0.002).
 As reported above, detection accuracy in the structured condition was higher than in the random condition.
-Pairwise contrasts revealed a significant difference in mean accuracy between the two groups (t444= -3.045, p= 0.003).
-(Note however that the t-test on accuracy in random vs. structured, reported in the main text, did not reach significance, with 36.2 degrees of freedom) Meanwhile, when considering contrasts for accuracy to targets, collapsed over both conditions, only a few contrasts reached significance: ga-di, po-be, se-be, ki-be (all p < 0.05).
+Pairwise contrasts revealed a significant difference in mean accuracy between the two groups (t444= -3.045, p= 0.003,, Cohen's d=-0.28).
+(Note however that the t-test on accuracy in random vs. structured, reported in the main text, did not reach significance, with 36.2 degrees of freedom) Meanwhile, when considering contrasts for accuracy to targets, collapsed over both conditions, only a few contrasts reached significance: ga-di, di-be, ki-be, se-be, po-be (all p < 0.05).
 This would suggest the effect is mainly driven by lower detectability for particular syllables, e.g. be.
+(Fig. S1b)

+To ensure this variability in detection accuracy to syllables did not interfere with our main results, we again validated our results by regressing out the effect of individual syllable as a function of ordinal position.
+We ran a generalized mixed model with ordinal position and target syllable as fixed effects factors and subject as random effect factor, with RT (in seconds) as outcome variable.
+We then subtracted the resulting residual values for each data point from the raw RT, and re-ran the lesser model as specified above using the adjusted RT values.
+We still observed the main effect of ordinal position (X22, N=20=354.08, p < 0.0001, Type II) and significant pairwise contrasts between all three levels of ordinal position (p<0.0001).
+Therefore, we concluded that, once again, minute differences between stimuli did not affect our main results.

+We additionally wished to confirm that there were no carry-over effects of condition, where the order in which participants saw the two conditions of the target detection task might influence the RT effect we were aiming to replicate.
+We ran a generalized linear mixed model with RT (in seconds) as outcome variable and condition, ordinal position, and condition order as predictors.
+We set the random effects term as a random intercept term with subject nested within condition order.
+We observed no three-way interaction between our three predictors (χ22, N = 20= 0.33, p=0.85), suggesting that condition order did not significantly bias our results.